-If you are infected, you can transmit the virus on to others through blood and sexual fluids.
-Sexual partners and close household contacts should be tested for hepatitis B. If the blood tests show they are not infected, or have not recovered from a past infection, then they should receive the hepatitis B vaccine series, which can provide a lifetime of protection against both viruses.
+If you are living with hepatitis B and D, you can transmit the viruses on to others through blood and sexual fluids.
+Sexual partners and close household contacts should be tested for hepatitis B. If the blood tests show they are not infected and not immune, then they should receive the hepatitis B vaccine series, which can provide a lifetime of protection against both viruses.
 When living with a coinfection, it is important to keep all cuts covered and avoid sharing any sharp personal items such as razors, toothbrushes, nail clippers, or earrings.
 The good news is that hepatitis B and D are NOT transmitted casually and cannot be spread through sneezing, coughing, hugging, eating a meal with someone, or eating food prepared by an infected person.